Reconstructing Hand-Held Objects in 3D from Images and Videos: Retrieval-Augmented Reconstruction

 The remaining parameters to be optimized are object rotation $R$ and translation $T$.
 In order to (1) guarantee a globally optimal solution while (2) maintaining fixed compute time, we discretize the space of all possible parameter values to construct finite state spaces $\{\mathcal{R}, \mathcal{T}\}$.
 The 3D rotation group, SO(3), is discretized using the unit cube subdivision strategy proposed in \cite{kurz2017discretization}.
 Translation is defined as an offset from the mean location of the MCC-HO point cloud $\mu(X)$, and the space is discretized by constructing a small voxel grid centered at $\mu(X)$.
 In order to avoid intractably large state space sizes (\eg, $\mathbb{R}^3 \times \mathbb{R}^3$), we first optimize for rotation and then translation.
 For each parameter, we select the state that results in the lowest error using the sum of the following two metrics.

-\textbf{MCC-HO Chamfer Distance.} The Chamfer Distance (CD) between the MCC-HO point cloud and a transformed object model is the usual 3D evaluation metric as defined in Equation \ref{eq:cd}.
+\textbf{MCC-HO Chamfer Distance.} The Chamfer Distance (CD) between the MCC-HO point cloud and a transformed object model is the usual 3D evaluation metric.
 Note that when optimizing for rotation, the object model (centered at the origin) is first rotated and then translated to the mean location of the MCC-HO point cloud.

 \textbf{DINOv2 PCA Similarity.} The MCC-HO point cloud gives us a reasonable estimate for object pose, but using this signal alone may not result in poses that align well with the input image (particularly for geometry with symmetries and in-the-wild objects).
 Thus, we additionally use DINOv2~\cite{oquab2023dinov2} features to determine visual similarities between a transformed object model and the input image.
 For each rotation/translation state, the transformed object mesh is rendered using Pytorch3D~\cite{ravi2020accelerating}.
 A PCA basis is constructed using the DINOv2 features of the input image, and the first three PCA components are computed for both the rendered features $\mathcal{F}_j$ and input image features $\mathcal{F}_0$.
 We compute the cosine similarity between the two as